 Going to the doctor is a good health practice, and you might catch something early.
-A simple thing like low hemoglobin could wipe you out.
+For example, a simple thing like low hemoglobin could wipe you out.
 Ditto the existence of low or high blood sugar or carrying 20 extra pounds.
 Also, take into account knee issues, deformed feet, or ankle concerns.
 Depending on the doctor’s recommendation, you may need to alter your snowshoeing activities and training methods to make it work for you.

 There is something about keeping an exercise or activity log that inspires a person to stay with the program.
 Identify what it is you love about snowshoeing.
 “The silence of the winter outdoors?
 The beauty of sun reflecting off fresh snow?” asks Dr. Gaskill.
 Maybe your inspiration is the places you can get to on those snowshoes or just winter fitness.
 Perhaps you’ve got a season of competition coming up.

-Wherever you are on the fitness scale for your sport, keep your snowshoeing goals SMART, or specific, measurable, achievable, relevant, and time-based.
+Wherever you are on the fitness scale for your sport, keep your goals SMART or specific, measurable, achievable, relevant, and time-based.
 Below are some suggestions for setting your goals, whatever your present level of conditioning.
 And remember, recommendations are just that, recommendations, not rules.
 If you can only manage to supplement resistance work or an off-trail endurance session once a week, do that.

-- Specific – Choose a specific activity as a cross-training option, that’s at your current fitness level.
+- Specific – Choose a specific activity as a cross-training option that’s at your current fitness level.
 Add that activity to your routine once weekly, like a half-hour fast walk.
 When you feel ready to advance, add Nordic poles and some varied terrain to up your endurance.

 - Measurable – Are you new to snowshoeing?
 When you can’t be out on the trail, try a measured distance, like ten blocks, and alternate walking and easy jogging.